-The Umbria Chunky Knit Shawl Pattern is both cozy and gorgeous.
-An easy, beginner friendly knitting pattern this free triangle shawl pattern works up fast in chunky yarn.
+The Umbria Chunky Knit Shawl Pattern is cozy and gorgeous.
+An easy, beginner friendly knitting pattern this free triangle shape shawl pattern works up fast in chunky yarn.

 The Umbria is a shallow triangle shawl with long wings, allowing for easy styling.
 Wrap it around your shoulders, or switch it up and wear the Umbria as a chunky knit triangle scarf.

-This knit shawl is easy to adjust by continuing the pattern repeat for as long as you’d like to make your shawl, or til you run out of yarn!
+This knit shawl is easy to adjust by continuing the pattern repeat for as long as you’d like to make your shawl, or until you run out of yarn!

 More Easy + Free Knitting Patterns